magarena/magarena/release/README.txt

     Hide text mode option from game menu by default, add setting to turn it back on. (see #572).

 - fixed the following bugs:
-    use correct target choice for Faerie Impostor add groovy to Clash of Wills - fixes functionality
+    fix Gemstone Mine generating Colorless mana, it adds one mana of any color, not one mana of any type use correct target choice for Faerie Impostor add groovy to Clash of Wills - fixes functionality
     fix: land card was displayed as missing in ai-plays-from-hand animation.